LANDIS-II-Foundation/Project-NC-Conservation-Global-Change/Parameterization and calibration/Harvest/readme.md

 containment area or populated.

 A small amount of the landscape, 2032 hectares, is listed as other private land ownership, usually referring to conservation or natural resource agency possession.
 Of this land, about half of it is in the sandhills.
 Prescribed burns in this area are usually done on a smaller scale, burns at the size of 5-150 acres usually.
-I took an educated guess (need to talk to Liz Kalies with TNC about this) that ~85 hectares of this land is burned any given year, which is 4% of the total other private land.
+I took an educated guess after talking with Liz Kallies at TNC that ~85 hectares of this land is burned any given year, which is 4% of the total other private land.
 255 ha per time step.
-I adjusted the Harvest Area percentages until the outputs reflected actual harvesting regimes on the landscape (use myharvestcomparison.R script ; also Harvest_targets.csv file).
+I adjusted the
+Harvest Area percentages until the outputs reflected actual harvesting regimes on the landscape (use myharvestcomparison.R script ; also Harvest_targets.csv file).

 #### Management prescriptions
 For the loblolly clearcut, longleaf thin/burn, longleaf restoration, and hardwood restoration prescriptions, stands were ranked on an index of economic value.
 With economic